marie077/cs1302-lists/README.md

 # CSCI 1302 - Lists

-This document contains the description for the Lists project assigned to the students in the Fall 2017 CSCI 1302 classes at the University of Georgia.
+This document contains the description for the Lists project assigned to the students in the Spring 2018 CSCI 1302 classes at the University of Georgia.

-**Please read the entirety of this file before beginning your project.**
+**Read the entirety of this file before beginning your project.**

 ## Due Dates

-This project is **DUE FRI 2017-10-20 @ 11:55 PM EDT**.
+This project is **DUE SUN 2018-03-04 @ 11:55 PM EDT**.

 ## Academic Honesty